‘Swing Time’, Part One, Chapter 2

 (sighs) I’ve gotta get to the bridge.
 Don’t bother me ever again unless it’s urgent, okay?

 Without waiting for an answer, Pugsley leaves to join the Captain on the ship’s bridge.
-Meanwhile, Snowy and Buster head off to find Judy Garland again.
+Meanwhile, Snowy and Buster head off to find Judy Garland.
 Once they’ve gone, someone comes out of hiding, causing a floorboard to creak.

-That evening aboard the S.S.
-Majesty, Judy Garland is in her dressing room, getting ready for the show tonight.
+That evening, Judy Garland is in her dressing room, getting ready for tonight’s show.
 There’s a knock on the door.

 JUDY